 As Indian e-commerce’s biggest success story celebrates the crowning moment of its journey so far – a $16 billion acquisition by Walmart, the world’s largest retailer, in the biggest M&A deal ever in the Indian startup ecosystem – we take a look back at the biggest milestones in Flipkart’s 10-year journey thus far:

-Flipkart was founded by Mr. Sachin Bansal and Binny Bansal, alumni of Indian Institute of Technology Delhi, in October 2007.
+Flipkart was founded by Mr. Sachin Bansal and Binny Bansal, alumni of the Indian Institute of Technology Delhi, in October 2007.
 In its initial phase of operation, Flipkart was registered as Flipkart Online Services Pvt.
 Ltd and sold only books.
-Co-Founder of Flipkart and achiever of Entrepreneur of the Year Award 2012-2013 from Economic Times, Mr. Sachin in an interview acknowledged that how he thought founding the company was most ridiculous thing he has ever done and how others around him thought he was insane doing so.
-Soon, the company grew bigger and ventured into selling other products such as electronic goods, e-books, stationery supplies, fashion and life style products as well.
+Co-Founder of Flipkart and achiever of Entrepreneur of the Year Award 2012-2013 from Economic Times, Mr. Sachin in an interview acknowledged that how he thought to found the company was the most ridiculous thing he has ever done and how others around him thought he was insane doing so.
+Soon, the company grew bigger and ventured into selling other products such as electronic goods, e-books, stationery supplies, fashion and lifestyle products as well.

 New York-based private equity company Tiger Global Management LLC is the largest investor in the company today.
 Till today, the company has privately raised about $2.7 billion in multiple rounds of funding.

 As the company grew in stature, more funding arrived.
 Flipkart repaid the investors’ faith with terrific performances year after year.
 In the financial year 2008-09, Flipkart had made sales to the tune of 40 million Indian rupees.
 This soon increased to 200 million Indian rupees the following year.